Laz Aziz Ahmed Pasha

-Laz Aziz Ahmed Pasha (Laz Aziz Ahmet Paşa; Laz: ლაზი აზიზ აჰმედ-ფაშა Lazi Aziz Ahmed-Paşa) (d.
-March, 1819.
-Erzurum) was an Ottoman statesman of ethnic Laz origin.
+Laz Aziz Ahmed Pasha (Laz Aziz Ahmet Paşa; Laz: ლაზი აზიზ აჰმედ-ფაშა, Lazi Aziz Ahmed-Paşa; died March 1819, Erzurum) was an Ottoman statesman of ethnic Laz origin.
 He was the Grand Vizier of the Ottoman Empire.

 Biography

-In early times, Ahmed Pasha served as a Janissary and soon was elevated as Kapıcıbaşı.
-Later he became governor of Brăila.
-During Russo-Turkish War (1806–1812) he was sent to Erzerum to lead the Ottoman army.
-After the first victories in the battles, Ahmed Pasha was elevated to Grand vizier office.
-However, with the signing of the Treaty of Bucharest on May 28, 1812, he was accused by Hurshid Pasha for being incompetent and soon was dismissed.
+In his youth, Ahmed Pasha served as a janissary and soon was given the title of Kapıcıbaşı.
+Later he became governor of Brăila, where while in this post, he successfully repelled a siege by Russian troops.
+He also conducted sorties during the Siege of Şumnu.
+During the Russo-Turkish War (1806–1812) he was sent to Edirne to coordinate the ottoman troops.
+After winning some early victories, Ahmed Pasha was elevated to the office of Grand vizier, having removed the old Yusuf Pasha.
+On July 9, 1811 he recaptured Rusçuk from the Russians.
+However, the campaign in 1811 ended with his army's defeat and surrender at the Battle of Slobozia, though Ahmed Pasha himself managed to evade capture by escaping from his camp at night.
+After the signing of the Treaty of Bucharest on May 28, 1812, he was accused by Hurshid Pasha of being incompetent and soon was dismissed.
 On September 5, 1812, he was replaced by Hurshid Pasha.

-In 1814, Laz Ahmed Pasha became governor of Bursa, then Aleppo and Erzurum.
-He died in March 1819 in Erzurum.
+After his dismissal, he was sent to Bursa, then pardoned and appointed governor of Anatolia in 1814, Aleppo in September 1816, and later Erzurum.
+He died in March 1819 while serving as governor of Erzurum.